croquet/microverse/staging/docs/CardSpec.md

 ## Introduction

-A card in Croquet Microverse is defined a declarative specification.
+A card in Croquet Microverse is defined as a declarative specification.
 The specification can be serialized into JSON and transmitted or stored, and then can be loaded into a different Croquet Microverse world, used to start a new world.

 A specification can be also used to rebuild an exisiting card without losing identity.
 This allows you to interactively build up a world while exploraing different alternatives quickly.